Canonical quantization of the covariant fields on de Sitter spacetimes: Introduction

 \section{Introduction}

+The principal invariant quantities determining the nature of the elementary particles are the mass and spin.
+In the quantum theory of free fields the mass and spin are defined exclusively by the invariants of the spacetime symmetries in the sense that these are encapsulated in the eigenvalues of the Casimir operators of the unitary irreducible representations (UIRs) of the isometry group.
+Moreover, the interactions that are governed by other symmetries, the internal and gauge ones, cannot affect the meaning of these geometric invariants even though the mass has to be redefined in the renormalization procedure.

-In general relativity there are covariant quantum fields defined on a curved manifold $(M,g)$ which transform under isometries according to CRs {\em induced} by finite-dimensional representations (reps.) of the universal covering group $\hat G$ of the gauge one, $G$ \cite{ES,ES1}.
-In the case of four-dimensional local-Minkowskian manifolds under consideration here, these groups are $G=SO(1,3)$ and respectively $\hat G=SL(2,{\Bbb C})$.
+We have shown that the covariant fields of general relativity, defined on the $(1+3)$-dimensional curved spacetimes, $(M,g)$, transform under isometries according to covariant representations (CRs) {\em induced} by finite-dimensional representations (reps.) of the universal covering group $\hat G$ of the gauge one, $G$ \cite{ES,ES1}.
+In the case of local-Minkowskian manifolds, under consideration here, these groups are $G=SO(1,3)$ and respectively $\hat G=SL(2,{\Bbb C})$.
 For this reason, the spin terms of the operators generating CRs are given by linear reps. of the $sl(2,{\Bbb C})$ algebra instead of the $s(M)$ algebra of the universal covering group $S(M)$ of the isometry one, $I(M)$.

-On the other hand, the group $S(M)$ has UIRs that may be related to the CRs.
-In special relativity, the CRs are equivalent to orthogonal sums of Wigner's UIRs that govern the transformation rules under isometries of the particle and antiparticle operators in momentum rep. \cite{Wigner, Mck,WKT}.
-This result is related to the special structure of the Poincar\' e isometry group, $T(4)\circledS G$ such that it cannot be generalized to other manifolds, not even in the case of the de Sitter spacetime which still allows a momentum rep..
+On the other hand, the induced CRs must be equivalent with orthogonal sums of UIRs of the group $S(M)$.
+In special relativity, the CRs are equivalent with orthogonal sums of Wigner's UIRs that govern the transformation rules under isometries of the particle and antiparticle operators in momentum rep. \cite{Wigner, Mck,WKT,BARA}.
+This result is related to the special structure of the Poincar\' e isometry group, $T(4)\circledS G$, which cannot be generalized to other manifolds, not even in the case of the de Sitter spacetime which still allows a momentum rep..
+Nevertheless, the CRs of the de Sitter external symmetry group must be related to the UIRs of the same group which are well-known \cite{linrep,linrep1}.
+In what follows we shall pay a special attention to this problem we refer hare as the CR-UIR equivalence.